 I have had many clients come to me to ask how they could start a non-profit organization.
 The main purpose of starting a nonprofit is to gain the contribution advantage the Internal Revenue Service (IRS) provides.
 Why do you need the IRS to authorize this?
 What is the difference between tax exempt and a charitable organization?
 How does the church fit into all of this?
-So what does this all mean?
+What does this all mean?

 There are several issues you need to understand before proceeding.
 They include the following: